Climate and Average Weather in Ireland

 What is the best time to visit Ireland?

 The period May to September is the best travel time for a general holiday.
-For a city break, for example to Dublin, you can also go the end of March, April or October.
+For a city break, for example to Dublin, late March, April, or October are also suitable.

 Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs: